Faculty Resources

 Library and Computer Lab staff can assist faculty members with technology issues, such as problems with classroom computers and projectors and connecting to Wi-Fi.
 They are also available to teach faculty members how to use the technology found in the classroom and the library.
 Feel free to drop by at any time or set up an appointment at slc-library@byu.edu or 801-933-9421.

-Instructors can check out laptop computers from the library for use in class.
+Laptop Computers and Adapters Instructors can check out laptop computers from the library for use in class.
 The library has a variety of adapters and power cables for instructors who use their own laptops.

 - Teach Anywhere (BYU)